mgrover1/esgf-crocus-globus-flows/ess-dive/README.md

 ## Prepare metadata

 Adapt the [metadata.json](./metadata.json) file to the metadata details you'd like to submit.
-Also move the files you would like to upload to the directory you'd like to upload.
+Also move the files and folders you would like to upload to within a single directory.
+The script will recursively traverse through that directory and upload datasets

 ## Submit